artem0/kafka-scala-api/README.md

 1. Spark streaming and Kafka sample
 2. Akka streams and Kafka sample
 3. Akka actors and Kafka sample
+4. Kafka SSL configuration sample for brokers/clients/zookeeper and script for generating signed certificates

 ## Installation
 Install Kafka in docker